 - Our spring semester begins in early January; students wishing to begin in the spring should apply by October 1.

-All payments made to University College, including the application fee, must be made in U.S. dollars in one of the following ways:
+All payments made to University College must be made in U.S. dollars in one of the following ways:

 - a check or money order drawn from a U.S. bank,